This may sound weird but… I add olive oil to my shampoo all the time.

-Of course these surfactants shouldn’t be too strong and irritating either.
-The key is to find a formula that contains cleansing agents strong enough to remove oils well but gentle enough not to cause irritations or dryness.
-Lots of shampoos on the market today use blends of gentle surfactants that, together, are powerful enough to cleanse hair without side effects.
+The key is to find a shampoo that contains cleansing agents strong enough to remove oils well but gentle enough not to cause irritations or dryness.

 The Bottom Line

 Have you ever added oil to your shampoo?
-How did it work?
+Share your experience in the comments below.